 Lamprell added it is also pursuing other opportunities to gain a stronger foothold in Saudi Arabia.
 Among other things, one objective is to qualify as a contractor to Saudi Aramco on its Long Term Agreement (LTA) program.

 The LTA program is where contractors undertake offshore engineering, procurement, construction and installation projects in the oil & gas sector.
 A key component of all LTA projects is Saudi Aramco’s In-Kingdom Total Value Add (IKTVA) program, which is designed to encourage and increase local investment by the LTA contractors.

 Lamprell stated it is taking steps to achieve its IKTVA commitments by developing its in-Kingdom capabilities and by partnering with strong local businesses.

-According to the company, a key component of its plans to reach the IKTVA goal is through the formation of Lamprell Saudi Arabia (LKSA), a Saudi limited liability company, which is a joint venture including Asyad Holdings as our local partner.
+According to the company, a key component of its plans to reach the IKTVA goal is through the formation of Lamprell Saudi Arabia (LKSA), a Saudi limited liability company, which is a joint venture including Asyad Holdings as its local partner.
 Asyad Holdings brings regional knowledge and forms part of a group of companies managing a diversified portfolio of businesses, including working on major projects in Saudi Arabia.

 As reported by the company last Thursday, June, 14 2018, Blofeld Investment Management (Blofeld) has increased its shareholding in the company to 10.08%.
 Blofeld is a private family fund based in Saudi Arabia that is ultimately owned by the same investor from Saudi Arabia which owns Asyad Holdings.